Holomorphic functions of finite order generated by Dirichlet series: Introduction

 Hardy and Riesz write in the preface of their book {\it '...The task of condensing any account of so extensive a theory into the compass of one of these tracts has proved an exceedingly difficult one.
 Many important theorems are stated without proof, and many details are left to the reader.'}

-In fact, at several occasions we even need improvements of the results from \cite{HardyRiesz}, and this has prompted us to devote the first part of our article to a detailed, differently organized, and in parts more modern presentation of several key stones of the theory of Hardy and Riesz.
+In fact, at several occasions we even need improvements of the results from \cite{HardyRiesz}, and this has prompted us to add an appendix devoted to a detailed, self contained, differently organized, and in parts more modern presentation of several key stones of the theory of Hardy and Riesz.
 We hope that apart from our new results on Banach spaces of holomorphic functions of finite order generated by Dirichlet series, this creates an additional benefit of our work.

 {\bf Outlook.} The classical Carleson-Hunt result implies that the Taylor series of bounded holomorphic functions on the open unit disk converge almost everywhere on the boundary.
 In contrast, there exists an ordinary Dirichlet series, which on the open right half-plane converges to a bounded, holomorphic function -- but diverges at each point of the imaginary line, although its limit function extends continuously to the closed right half plane.
 As a continuation of the present article we in the forthcoming work~\cite{defant2021riesz} study Riesz summability of functions in the spaces $H_{\infty,\ell}^\lambda[\re >0],\, \ell \ge 0$, on the imaginary axis.
 Again our inspiration comes from an important, surprisingly deep result of M.~Riesz published (without proof) in \cite[Theorem 42]{HardyRiesz}.